EVEN THE PARANOID HAVE ENEMIES

 Some 15 years later, the City of Rossford passed a nuisance ordinance aimed at people who didn’t trim their trees along streets.
-And the odor of conspiracy wafted through the town, spread by black UN helicopters …
+And suddenly, the odor of conspiracy wafted through the town, spread by black UN helicopters …

 The City sued the Riehls in 1997, but then cut a deal with them by dismissing the action and trimming the Riehls’ trees itself.
 But in subsequent years, aided no doubt by the Illuminati and Council for Foreign Relations, the City cited the Riehls almost annually, hired contractors to cut the trees down, and then billed the Riehls for the trimming.
 Finally, the Riehls had had enough, and — proving that a man who acts as his own lawyer has a fool for a client — they filed their own complaint, alleging everything from fraud to contract breaches to infliction of emotional distress to multiple Constitutional law violations.
 And they sued the City, the prosecutor and all of their neighbors.

 The trial court (probably in the pockets of the New World Order) threw out the suit even with respect to defendant who didn’t answer.
 The Court of Appeals agreed, expressing bafflement as to why the neighbors were even named, and finding that the fact that the City made a deal in 1997 didn’t mean that it couldn’t come back every year after.

 Time for the Riehls to raise their own militia … and maybe set them to work trimming the bushes.